 The best way to remember the greater than symbol is the alligator method.
 When you compare two values, think of the alligator method.
 We know that the alligator’s mouth is always pointed to the largest value as it can eat as much as possible.
 In order to represent the greater value by using greater than symbol the alligator mouth always opens to the left.

 To represent the greater value by comparison with other numbers, the alligator’s mouth is always towards the larger value.
-To represent the inequality between two numbers say 6 and 8, it is written in two different ways like
+To represent the inequality between two numbers say 6 and 8, it is written in two different ways as given below.

 - 8 > 6 (or)